- The AORO may respond by providing a requester with access to inspect a record electronically or as otherwise maintained by the OA, either:

 - The RTKL request requires retrieval of a record from a remote location;

-- A response within the 5 business day period cannot be accomplished due to bona fide staffing limitations, which limitations must be specified in the interim response;
+- A response within the five-business-day period cannot be accomplished due to bona fide staffing limitations, which limitations must be specified in the interim response;

 - A legal review is necessary to determine whether the record requested is subject to access under the Act;

-- The requester has not complied with the OA's policies regarding access to public records;
+- The requester has not complied with OA’s policies regarding access to public records;

 - The requester has not complied with a demand for prepayment of fees, which are required to fulfill the RTKL request and which are estimated to exceed $100; further, if prepayment of fees is required by the OA, the time period for response shall be tolled from the time the demand for payment is made until such time as payment is actually received; or